 - Generates periodic reports for distribution.

-- Looks for opportunities to improve the firm, Business Segment, and processes.
-Brings issues and discrepancies to the attention of appropriate leadership.
+- Look for opportunities to improve the firm, Business Segment, and processes.
+Bring issues and discrepancies to the attention of appropriate leadership.

 - Serves as a mentor to colleagues as requested.